-Kale chips are the popcorn of the paleo world.
-It’s a king snack really with all of kale’s nutrients and the ease of a preparation.
+To me, kale chips are like the healthier version of popcorn.
+It’s a great paleo and vegan friendly snack, full of nutrients and super easy to prepare.
 The only downside to kale chips is that you have to consume them while they’re fresh out of the oven as they tend to lose their crispness pretty quickly.
 But that’s not really a problem as you will most likely wolf them down on the way back to the couch.

-While kale is not the most common vegetable to cook with, you can find it pretty easily since it’s become a bit of a superfood in the last couple of years.
-It comes from a cabbage family and is similar in nutritional make-up to broccoli and other green leafy vegetables.
+Kale has gain the status of a super food but these days you can find it pretty much everywhere.
+It comes from a cabbage family and is similar in its nutritional make-up to broccoli and other green leafy vegetables.
 Amongst many vitamins & minerals, kale contains high amounts of beta-carotene, vitamins K & C, lutein, calcium as well as sulforaphane (with potent anti-cancer properties) and indole-3-carbinol (boosts DNA repair in cells).
-So if you’re ever stuck with a bunch of fresh kale and an oven near by, make yourself some kale chips.
+So, if you’re ever stuck with a bunch of fresh kale and an oven near by, make yourself some kale chips.

 - 10 kale leaves (on a stalk)

-- Tear the leaves away from the stalks and cut into 2-3 cm pieces with scissors or tear with your hands.
+- Cut the leaves away from the stalks and slice them into 2-3 cm pieces with scissors or tear with your hands.

 - Wash and dry the leaves in a salad spinner or pat dry with some paper towel.
 You can also shake off the excess water before cutting the kale.

-- Toss kale leaves with olive oil, spices & sea salt.
-Scatter in a large oven tray and bake for 15 minutes tossing them around every 5 minutes to prevent burning and to make sure they dry out and roast evenly on all sides.
-Depending on your oven and the amount of leaves you can fit in your tray, you might only need 12 minutes to roast the chips.
+- Toss the kale leaves with olive oil, spices & sea salt.
+Scatter on a large, flat oven tray and bake for about 15-20 minutes tossing them around after 10 minutes to prevent from burning and to make sure they dry out and roast evenly on all sides.
+Depending on your oven and the amount of leaves you can fit on your tray, you might only need 15 minutes to roast the chips.
 You can also do them in two batches.